 Our times of weeping may endure for a night, but Yahuwah will not forsake those who seek Him!

 Let us remember also, that sorrow is good for us: Sorrow is better than laughter: for by the sadness of the countenance, the heart is made better (Ecclesiastes 7:3).
-Our sorrows help us to draw closer to Father for guidance and comfort and hope.
+Our sorrows help us to draw closer to Father, seeking His guidance and comfort and hope.

-Though we may be weeping in the night, let us trust Yahuwah’s lovingkindness and the faithfulness of His Word!
+Though we may be weeping in the night, let us trust Yahuwah’s lovingkindness and the faithfulness of His powerful, written Word!

 - Beauty of Repentance – Come clean before God!